JiangWeiGitHub/UbuntuDesktopISOCustomization/shell/README.md

     ./makeUbuntuWisnucISO.sh
   ```

-4. Using `UltraISO` on Windows 7, burn this ISO to USB stick
+4. ISO file will be existed under `/home/wisnuc/Documents/`, using `UltraISO` on Windows 7, burn this ISO to USB stick